EtienneAb3d/cAImanPG/README.md

 >
 > Bon appétit !

-Server side exchanges between the 2 agents should be like:
+## Server side exchanges between the Dispatcher and the 2 Expert agents
 ```
 Dispatcher:
  [